You are here:

 Site Type: Final NPL

+EPA recently participated in a meeting of the Standard Mine Community Advisory Group to discuss our planned work activities at the Standard Mine site in 2014.
 The purpose of the advisory group is to provide a forum for all segments of the community to actively participate in the decision-making process for cleanup of the site.
-The purpose of this meeting is to discuss EPA’s planned work activities at the Standard Mine site in 2014.
-If you have any questions or need further information, please contact Jennifer Lane, EPA Community Involvement Coordinator.
+If you have any questions or need further information, please contact Christina Progess.

 The U.S. Environmental Protection Agency, the Colorado Department of Public Health and Environment (CDPHE) and the U.S. Forest Service (USFS) signed the Record of Decision (ROD) on September 30, 2011 for the Standard Mine Superfund Site.
 The ROD documents EPA's long-term cleanup strategy.
 Following the initial phase, EPA will monitor the site to determine if a second phase will be needed.
 Phase 1 includes actions to limit groundwater movement from the upper mine workings to the lower workings to minimize groundwater contamination; construction of a bulkhead to regulate flow from Level 1; revegetation of existing waste rock piles; land use controls to minimize human exposure to site contaminants; and monitoring.
 Phase 2, if needed, includes passive biological treatment of the contaminated mine discharge and continued monitoring.